End-of-term reuse scheme

 - All clothes and fabrics can be donated but please ensure other items are in a good and reusable condition.

-- NO duvets, pillows, knives (sharps) or food.
+- NO knives (sharps) or food.
 Thank you!

 - Good food can be donated in the allocated box in your kitchen.
-Good Food - Unopened, packet or tinned (non-perishable, not chilled or frozen) food will be given to a homeless charity to help those in need.
+Good Food - Unopened, packet or tinned (non-perishable, not chilled or frozen) food will be given to The Felix Project.
 Please put these items in the box in your kitchen.

 With so much waste being produced over such a short period of time this is an excellent opportunity to make the best of it with only a little effort required to sort items effectively.
-In 2016 the scheme was a great success, especially with food donations, and we hope that we can make an even bigger impact this year.
-In recent years at departures, there was around £8000 worth of good, usable food donated which was a great benefit to Emmaus homeless charity.
-This amounted to around 2 tonnes.
+In 2018 the scheme was a great success, especially with food donations, and we hope that we can make an even bigger impact this year.
+In recent years at departures, there was around £8000 worth of good, usable food donated which was a great benefit to Nothing Hill foodbank run by the Trussel Trust.

 How to take part